JJK-IO/DjangoDeployment/README.md

 ```

 ### Requirements
-This sript will be looking for a couple files inside your project, so make sure you have them to work.
+This script will be looking for a couple files inside your project, so make sure you have them to work.
 ##### Gunicorn
 ###### gunicorn_start.sh
 ```sh